geophysics-ubonn/reda/Readme.md

-While electrical resistivity tomography (ERT) measures real transfer resistances using a large number of four-point spreads, tomographic IP measurments additionally capture the induced polarization (IP) effect in terms of a decay curve.
+While electrical resistivity tomography (ERT) measures real transfer resistances using a large number of four-point spreads, tomographic IP measurements additionally capture the induced polarization (IP) effect in terms of a decay curve.
 Measurements in the frequency domain capture the resistance and polarizability for a wide range of frequencies, thereby capturing spectral induced polarization (SIP) signatures.
 When SIP signatures are recorded at a